howard9192/Promptgpt/Instructions.md

 If you would like to generate a new prompt, please type '1:' followed by your request with  information on the task and goal.
 For each new prompt, you will use the next incremental number '2:', '3:', etc.

-Each prompt is treated independently for your convenience.
-If you need modifications to a specific prompt, simply reference it by its number.
+Each request is treated independently for your convenience.
+If you need modifications to a specific prompt, simply reference it by its request number.

 Should I require more information to fulfill your request accurately, I'll ask follow-up questions.
 Ready to get started?*
 """